angshenting/scba-techcomm/SCBA_GCoC.md

 means the World Bridge Federation, an International Sport Federation recognised by the IOC and incorporated in Switzerland.

 ### 2.26 WBF Alerting Policy
-means the Policy, issued by the WBF from time to time and adopted by the APBF, that regulates the alerting procedure in an National Championships (see Appendix 2: WBF Alerting Policy)
+means the Policy, issued by the WBF from time to time and adopted by the APBF, that regulates the alerting procedure in a National Championship (see Appendix 2: WBF Alerting Policy)

 ### 2.27 WBF Convention Card or Card
 means the Convention Card authorised by the WBF and adopted by the APBF and SCBA for the disclosure of Systems by contestants in a National Championship and includes Supplementary Sheets.

 ### 2.28 WBF Convention Booklet
-means the definition of bidding conventions published under that name by the WBF and adopted by the APBF and SCBA for use by contestants in an National Championships in conjunction with the WBF Convention Cards.
+means the definition of bidding conventions published under that name by the WBF and adopted by the APBF and SCBA for use by contestants in a National Championship in conjunction with the WBF Convention Cards.
 For the interpretation of these General Conditions any special partnership understanding is included in the terms "convention", "conventional call", "conventional play", "conventional agreement" or the like.
 The Convention Booklet is contained within the WBF Guide to Completion of the Convention Card (see Section 2.8).

 ### 2.29 WBF Policy on Psychic Bidding
 means the policy, issued by the WBF from time to time and adopted by the APBF and SCBA, that specifies the APBF’s Policy with regard to Psychic Bidding (see Appendix 3: WBF Psychic Bidding Policy).

 ### 2.30 WBF Systems Policy
-means the Policy, issued by the WBF from time to time and adopted by the APBF that regulates the use of Systems in an National Championships Championship (see Appendix 1: WBF Systems Policy and APBF Adoption).
+means the Policy, issued by the WBF from time to time and adopted by the APBF that regulates the use of Systems in a National Championship (see Appendix 1: WBF Systems Policy and APBF Adoption).

 ### 2.31 World Standard Card
-means the Card devised by the WBF and adopted by the APBF for use in specific circumstances defined in the Supplementary Conditions of Contest, copies of which will be available at an National Championships.
+means the Card devised by the WBF and adopted by the APBF for use in specific circumstances defined in the Supplementary Conditions of Contest, copies of which will be available at a National Championship.

 ## 3. Conditions of Entry

 ### 3.1 General
 All Singapore National Championships are conducted under the auspices of the SCBA and all events designated as National Championships shall be played in accordance with the Laws of Duplicate Bridge 2017.
 These Conditions of Contest, and any Supplementary Conditions of Contest, supplement the Laws of Duplicate Bridge 2017 as required.

-By participating in  Singapore National Championships, all contestants agree that all or part of any event may be filmed, recorded, or otherwise documented or publicised at the discretion of the SCBA.
-Entry in an National Championships and subsequent refusal to play against any other team or contestant as required by the Schedule of Play shall result in immediate disqualification of any team, or of any contestant refusing to play.
-Such disqualification shall extend for the balance of the National Championships involved.
+By participating in a Singapore National Championship, all contestants agree that all or part of any event may be filmed, recorded, or otherwise documented or publicised at the discretion of the SCBA.
+Entry in a National Championship and subsequent refusal to play against any other team or contestant as required by the Schedule of Play shall result in immediate disqualification of any team, or of any contestant refusing to play.
+Such disqualification shall extend for the balance of the National Championship involved.
 Furthermore, the offending contestant(s) shall be subject to suspension from participation in any future event conducted under the auspices of the SCBA for such period as the SCBA in its discretion shall determine.

 ### 3.2 Invitation to Participate
 It is at the discretion of the SCBA Management Committee to refuse to invite any player or non-playing captain whose name has been submitted for participation in A Singapore National Championship.
 In any such case of refusal, no reason shall be given by SCBA.

 ### 3.3 Goodwill and Proper Conduct
 All contestants must agree, in the interest of promoting goodwill and for the proper conduct of A Singapore National Championship, to compete against all other contestants.
-Entry in an National Championships and subsequent refusal to play against any other team or contestant as required by the Schedule of Play shall result in immediate disqualification of any team, or of any contestant refusing to play.
-Such disqualification shall extend for the balance of the National Championships involved.
+Entry in a National Championship and subsequent refusal to play against any other team or contestant as required by the Schedule of Play shall result in immediate disqualification of any team, or of any contestant refusing to play.
+Such disqualification shall extend for the balance of the National Championship involved.
 Furthermore, the offending contestant(s) shall be subject to suspension from participation in any future event conducted under the auspices of the SCBA for such period as the SCBA in its discretion shall determine.

 ## 4. Eligibility